KyeruTheMadInsaneScientist/kragup/README.md

 - 👋 Hi, I’m @KyeruTheMadInsaneScientist
-- 👀 I’m interested in studies on a.i.
+- 👀 I’m interested in studies about a.i.
 - 🌱 I’m currently learning pyrhon2.7
 - 💞️ I’m looking to collaborate on mod monika after story
 - 📫 How to reach me kpimenteu@gmail.com